97alexlo/datascience-projects/README.md

 ## R
 ### National Case Study Competition: BC Ferries delay prediction
 This was the first time I participated in a national [Kaggle competition](https://www.kaggle.com/c/canssi-ncsc-ferry-delays/overview).
-It was hosted by CANSSI (Canadian Statistical Sciences Institute) and the goal was to analyze and predict sailing delays between Vancouver and Victoria.
-This contest is open to all graduate and undergraduate students across Canada.
-In this project, I merged and transformed data sets and created models with logistic regression and XGBoost.
-I was placed 24th and I really enjoyed this competition because it pushed me to learn a lot on my own.
+It is hosted by CANSSI (Canadian Statistical Sciences Institute) and the goal was to analyze and predict sailing delays between Vancouver and Victoria.
+The contest is open to all graduate and undergraduate students across Canada.
+In this project, I performed data tranformations, feature extraction/engineering, and modelling with logistic regression and XGBoost.
+I was placed 24th on the private leaderboard and really enjoyed this competition because it pushed me to learn a lot on my own.
 ### [Report](http://rpubs.com/alexlo97/536052)
 ### [Code](https://github.com/alexlo97/Portfolio/blob/master/Projects/ferry%20delays%20case%20study%20competition/scaled_ferries.Rmd)